STFUjs/STFU/README.md

 STFU includes the entire capacity to Declare and Accurately Represent all possible Concepts and information in Standard Contexts that include presenting any diversity of Representations and perform any capability using bits.

-STFU is a standard "text" form that uses @(@) & !()() Universal Context References in UTF8/"ascii", and is an arbitrary bit scope STFU* including STFU(7) "STFU8" and STFU(f), and a standard formal Collections of Bits.
+STFU is a standard "text" form that uses @(@) & !()() Universal Context References in UTF8/"ascii", and is an arbitrary bit scope STFU* including the optimized STFU(7) "STFU8" and STFU(f), and a standard formal Collections of Bits.
 Etc.

+STFU: Standard Text Format - Universal is referenced by a variable bit scope, STFU(0) is "text", STFU(*) is arbitrary, and STFU(7) can be called "STFU8". ( STFU(f) "STFU16" )

+All hardware and "software" implementations shall be un-encumbered.

-<h2>STFU in Text</h2>
+<h2>STFU(0) in Text</h2>
-STFU is an effective and efficient standard for Referencing any STFU Universal Context,
+STFU is an <b>effective</b> and efficient standard for Referencing any STFU Universal Context and Representing it correctly.

 @(you@your.site.tld)